 The decision to trade online or through a full-service commodity broker will undoubtedly make a large impact on your bottom line.
 However, the impact may or may not be what you had in mind.
-If you aren’t ready to begin placing your orders online on your own, despite saving money on commission it may be the most costly mistake that you ever make.
+If you aren’t ready to begin placing your orders online on your own, despite saving money on commission, it may be the most costly mistake you ever make.

-While commission is baggage, a slightly higher rate it may be worth every penny assuming that your futures broker is truly giving you what you are paying for…reliable and efficient execution along with quality guidance in strategy and analysis.
+While commission is baggage, a slightly higher rate it may be worth every penny, assuming that your futures broker is truly giving you what you are paying for…reliable and efficient execution along with quality guidance in strategy and analysis.

-Hopefully this article will open your eyes to the realities of transaction costs.
+Hopefully, this article will open your eyes to the realities of transaction costs.
 While experienced traders should look for low rates with quality service, novice traders will benefit greatly from the hand-holding of a good commodity broker, making commission paid an investment rather than an expense.

-If a futures broker guarantees that you will make money trading with him I suggest you hang up the phone.
+If a futures broker guarantees you will make money trading with him, I suggest you hang up the phone.
 There are no guarantees in options in futures trading; however, an ethical broker will provide exceptional service at a reasonable price in order to ensure that you are provided the best odds of success.
 Additionally, it is important to realize that in many circumstances the amount of commission paid, or not paid, doesn’t normally have an impact on whether you are profitable or not in the long run.
-Generally speaking, the money made or lost in your trading account is at the hands of your trading decisions.
-Even those that rack up a substantial commission bill, can attribute that expense to their decision to trade high quantities not necessarily the commission rate itself.
+Generally speaking, the money made or lost in your trading account is in the hands of your trading decisions.
+Even those that rack up a substantial commission bill, can attribute that expense to their decision to trade high quantities, not necessarily the commission rate itself.
 Further, trading in high quantities is, more often than not, a poor decision.

-Discount Online Trading Makes Sense for the Right Trader, at the Right Futures Brokerage
+Discount Online Trading Makes Sense for the Right Trader at the Right Futures Brokerage

 If you are an experienced trader, there is no reason for you to pay hefty commissions for a service that you don’t necessarily need.
 Placing self-directed trades online is economical and efficient; if ready, you should take advantage of every opportunity to do so.

-Keep in mind, if your firm offers complimentary trade desk service to it’s online trading customers, they are relying on good faith by their clients to utilize the services as needed, rather than as a primary means of order entry.
-If you are a habitual offender you have just increased your service level, reduced your risk, and aren’t compensating your broker for their efforts.
+Keep in mind, if your firm offers complimentary trade desk service to its online trading customers, they are relying on good faith by their clients to utilize the services as needed rather than as a primary means of order entry.
+If you are a habitual offender, you have just increased your service level, reduced your risk, and aren’t compensating your broker for their efforts.
 Accordingly, be aware of your brokerage arrangement and respect your broker.

 Another aspect to keep in mind is whether or not your online brokerage service is capable of accessing your account and trading platform.
 If your commodity broker has quick and easy access to cancel, or place, orders on your behalf within the same platform you are accustomed to using, your trading experience will be enhanced immensely.
 This is because brokers typically have additional permissions for order placement.
-It isn’t necessarily uncommon for option spreads, or strategies, to be inadvertently rejected by a trading platform due to miscalculations in margin or premium (remember, computer software is only as good as their inputs, and inputs are subject to human error).
+It isn’t necessarily uncommon for option spreads, or strategies, to be inadvertently rejected by a trading platform due to miscalculations in margin or premium (remember, computer software is only as good as its inputs, and inputs are subject to human error).
 An efficient online brokerage service will be able to manually place your trade in the blink of an eye at no additional cost to you.
 I can’t say the same for some deep discount brokers.

-Full Service Futures and Commodity Options Brokerage doesn’t have to be Expensive
+Full-Service Futures and Commodity Options Brokerage doesn’t have to be Expensive

 Only you can decide how much commission is too much to pay.
 However, you can’t argue with the bottom line.
-If you are racking up a large commission bill and your account isn’t making progress you may question whether or not it is worth it.
+If you are racking up a large commission bill and your account isn’t making progress, you may question whether or not it is worth it.
 However, you must also be aware of how much of your account drawdown is due to commission and how much can be attributed to trading losses sustained by your hand.
 Be honest with yourself as to whether the trading may have been better or worse without the help of your broker.
 This is difficult to do.
-By nature we are always looking for someone or something to blame for poor trading results and your broker is an easy target.
+By nature, we are always looking for someone or something to blame for poor trading results, and your broker is an easy target.

 Is your commodity broker working for you or for your commission?

-Regardless of whether you are trading online, or with the assistance of a full-service commodity broker, there is a big difference between a futures broker that works for you, and one that is simply looking to collect a transaction cost.
+Regardless of whether you are trading online or with the assistance of a full-service commodity broker, there is a big difference between a futures broker that works for you and one that is simply looking to collect a transaction cost.

-Unfortunately, because the brokerage industry thrives on commission it can be easy for account executives to succumb to the pressures of generating income “now”.
+Unfortunately, because the brokerage industry thrives on commission, it can be easy for account executives to succumb to the pressures of generating income “now.”
 After all, they have bills to pay too.
 However, your broker’s financial stability shouldn’t have an effect on the trading in your account.
 I would like to think that brokers with this type of mentality are the exception rather than the rule, but it is important that you fully understand the potential motivations behind the industry in order to avoid a compromising situation.